smart-on-fhir/smart-fetch/docs/exporting.md

 }
 ```

-You can pass in `--mrn-system=uri:oid:1.2.3.4`
-and `--mrn-file=mrns.txt` (where that file contains a line of `abc`)
-to have SMART Fetch use a cohort that includes this patient.
+You can pass in `--id-list=123` to have SMART Fetch use a cohort of just this patient.
+(Or instead, pass in both `--id-system=uri:oid:1.2.3.4` and `--id-list=abc`.)

+#### Make a Cohort from an Existing Export

+Alternatively, if you already have a pile of Patient FHIR data from a previous export,
+you can also use it as a cohort.
+Pass `--source-dir=path/to/fhir/data`
+and any Patient resources found there will be used as the cohort.

 ### New and Deleted Patients